-- 1.1 Name of Group Member as controller: (the "Controller") - 1.2 Name of Group Member as processor: (the "Processor") - 1.3 Purpose of the processing carried out by the Processor: - 1.4 The personal information processed will include the following categories of Personal Information: - (a) [list each category of personal information which will be processed, e.g. names, email addresses, financial information] - 1.5 The individuals to whom the personal information relates are: - (a) [list each category of individuals, e.g. personnel] - 1.6 The activities to be carried out by the Processor on behalf of the Controller will consist of: - (a) [describe services carried out by the Processor on the Controller's behalf in detail] - 1.7 Duration of processing carried out by the Processor:
+- 1.1.
+Name of Group Member as controller:(the "Controller") - 1.2.
+Name of Group Member as processor:(the "Processor") - 1.3.
+Purpose of the processing carried out by the Processor: - 1.4.
+The Personal Information processed will include the following categories of Personal Information: - (a) [list each category of Personal Information which will be processed, e.g. names, email addresses, financial information] - 1.5.
+The data subjects to whom the Personal Information relates are: - (a) [list each category of data subjects, e.g. personnel] - 1.6.
+The activities to be carried out by the Processor on behalf of the Controller will consist of: - (a) [describe services carried out by the Processor on the Controller's behalf in detail] - 1.7.
+Duration of processing carried out by the Processor: